jxy/lmtools/README.md

 # lmc + apiproxy

+> **Disclaimer**: Almost all code in this repository was "vibe-coded" by various LLMs (GPT, Claude, Gemini, etc.).
+Use at your own risk and review before deploying to production.

 `lmc` is a CLI for chatting with AI models, generating embeddings, and managing sessions. `apiproxy` is a small HTTP server that translates between Anthropic, OpenAI, Google, and Argo APIs.

 ## Install